alexandraChangLi/alexandraChangLi.github.io/content/project/Mini_compiler/index.md

 ---
 title: Mini Compiler
 summary: A mini compiler that translates C to RISCV.
-Final project of the undergraduate course, Compiler Principles. `external_link`.
+Final project of the undergraduate course, Compiler Principles.
 tags:
   - Course
 date: "2023-01-06"